-Castonia has coached the Panthers through two years of being a Division III Independent, seven years in the New England Football Conference, and most recently helped usher Plymouth State in as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
+Castonia has coached the Panthers through the final season in the Freedom Football Conference, two years of being a Division III Independent, seven years in the New England Football Conference, and most recently helped usher Plymouth State in as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).

 PSU enjoyed four straight winning seasons under Castonia from 2007-10, including three straight post-season berths from 2007-09.
 Plymouth State captured the New England Football Conference championship in 2008 and competed in the NCAA Division III Championship Tournament.